redis/redis-doc/community/index.md

 ### Contributing to docs

-The [Redis docs(https://github.com/redis/redis-doc) are open source], and we'd love to incorporate your contributions.
+The [Redis docs](https://github.com/redis/redis-doc) are open source, and we'd love to incorporate your contributions.
 For small changes and typos, we recommend creating a pull request against [redis-doc repo](https://github.com/redis/redis-doc/pulls).

 ### Reporting bugs